 - Competition will take place on main festival stage

-- Registration based on first come; first serve
+- Registration based on first come; first served

 - Space is limited; Late registration only considered based on space availability

 - Must supply a short biography for use in publicity programs and by announcers during the competition at time of registration

 - Must supply recipes at the time of registration.
 The PEI International Shellfish Festival reserves the right to use the winning recipe in festival promotional activities and will acknowledge chefs accordingly